 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Should a hurricane strike, the island is vulnerable.
 Hurricane Charley struck Pine Island in 2004 and did extensive damage.
 Irma came ashore in 2017 and also caused damage.
 The latest hurricane, Ian, brought significant flooding and wind damge in 2022.

 Notes: At least one person has called St. James City a "drinking town with a fishing problem."
-The population has more than doubled in size during the last couple of decades.
+The population has doubled during the last couple of decades.
 Pine Island is popular with nature lovers, fishermen, artists, writers and musicians (including the late, great Jimmy Buffet).
 Home prices have increased a whopping 40% since a year ago.

 Recommended as a Retirement Spot?
 Yes